How to Tie the Farrimond Friction Hitch

 Its a great substitute for the Taut-line hitch, whenever you have too much rope at the end of your line.

 This hitch is ideal for anyone who needs a secure and reliable adjustable hitch that can slide up and down your line, effectively tightening it.
 It’s particularly useful in camping, Bushcraft, and Scouting, and especially valued for its quick-release capability and ease of use, just a few wraps around does the trick.
+And if the wrap sequence is hard to picture from photos, the Knot IQ app animates the Farrimond Friction Hitch in 3D so you can watch each wrap land before you try it.

 Common Uses